jonas-merkle/container-xmr-mining/README.md

     docker-compose logs -f
     ```

+## Security Notes

+- **Environment Variables**: Ensure that `.env` files are not shared or tracked in version control, as they may contain sensitive information such as API tokens or credentials.
+- **Sensitive Files**: Always keep sensitive files like `.env` secure and ensure they are not exposed publicly.

 ## License

+This project is licensed under the [**GNU Lesser General Public License v3.0**](https://www.gnu.org/licenses/lgpl-3.0.html) (LGPLv3).
+It is distributed "as is", without warranty of any kind.
-This project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html) (LGPLv3).
-You are free to use, modify, and distribute this software under the LGPLv3 terms.
-For more details, see the [LICENSE](./LICENSE) file.
+You are free to use, modify, and distribute this software under the terms specified in the LGPLv3.

+See the [LICENSE](./LICENSE) file for more detailed information.